queirozsume/txt2pdf/README.md

 In a terminal, execute: sh install.sh -
 Installation maybe download some dependencies! -
 Uninstallation:
-In a terminal, execute: sh uninstall.sh
+In a terminal, execute: sh uninstall.sh -
+For using, in a terminal, type: txt2pdf [ENTER]